 Cosmetic surgery is not covered.
-All reconstructive procedures, including surgical, dental and orthodontic repair of birth defects, must be medically necessary and prior authorized or benefits will not be paid.
+All reconstructive procedures must be medically necessary and prior authorized or benefits will not be paid.
 Reconstructive surgery that is partially cosmetic may be covered if it is medically necessary.
 This includes services to treat a covered mental health condition, such as gender dysphoria.

-Surgery for breast enhancement, making breasts match, and replacing breast implants to change the shape or size of your breasts is not covered except to treat gender dysphoria (see section 7.4.12) or after a mastectomy.
+Surgery for breast enhancement, making breasts match, and replacing breast implants to change the shape or size of your breasts is not covered except to treat gender dysphoria (see section 7.4.10) or following a mastectomy.